 We’ve all faced those dreaded conversations with the boss.
 Whether it’s asking for a pay rise, handing in your notice or giving negative feedback, it’s only natural to feel some confrontation anxiety.
-If you’re considering or planning for a travel career break, it’s likely you’ll already be worrying about the moment when you’ll need to discuss it at work.
+If you’re considering a career break to travel or pursue other interests, it’s likely you’ll already be worrying about the moment when you’ll need to discuss it at work.
 We’ve been there and done it, and I promise you it’s really not all that bad!
 Drawing on our experiences, this guide covers everything you need to know about how to ask for a sabbatical from work.

 What is a sabbatical?